 Australian volunteers achieve tangible results in developing countries, help to increase knowledge of Australia, build personal ties between communities, promote cross-cultural understanding and contribute to public diplomacy.

-Volunteer placements in Africa are focused in east and southern Africa, and where possible, complement Australia’s aid investments that contribute to poverty alleviation and economic growth.
-In 2014-15, the Australian Government will support approximately 240 volunteers in Africa.
+Volunteer placements in Africa are focused in eastern and southern Africa, and where possible, complement Australia’s aid investments that contribute to poverty alleviation and economic growth.
+In 2016-17, the Australian Government will support approximately 37 volunteers in Africa.

 Information on volunteers in Africa